pithydon/twoscaledemo/README.md

 twoscaledemo

-A mod as a texture pack.
+A texture pack as a mod.
 To demonstrate the new scale feature in the tile def.

 License for all of this mod is "CC0", see below.